13th Floor - Phoenix, AZ

 Yuma Nightmares Haunted House - Yuma, AZ

 Open from 7PM until 9:20PM most nights.
-Attraction is open Friday and Saturday nights beginning October 13th plus added dates Halloween week.
+Attraction is open Friday and Saturday nights beginning the middle of October 2019 plus added dates Halloween week.
 Tickets are $9.
 A charity haunt with proceeds from this event benefit Yuma’s Habitat for Humanity!

 You may also be interested in our article on Haunted Houses and Horror Movies | History of Fear.